 - To reduce the size, extent, or duration of; curtail or shorten: cut a payroll; cut a budget; cut the cooking time in half.

-b.
-Computer Science To remove (a segment) from a document or graphics file for storage in a buffer.
+- a.
+To remove or delete: cut a line from a poem.b.
+Computers To remove (a segment) from a document or graphics file for storage in a buffer.

 - To lessen the strength of; dilute: cut whiskey with water.

 - To dissolve by breaking down the fat of: Soap cuts grease.

 - To injure the feelings of; hurt keenly.